-And figuring out a lot of different ways where you can showcase what kind of partner and what kind of friend you are going to be is how you advance the ball there.
+Figuring out many different ways to showcase what kind of partner and what kind of friend you are going to be is how you advance the ball there.

-You checked all the boxes.
-You win.
-Here's the deal.
-You're going to have to figure out who the key advisors are and help them and build relationships with the accounting firm and the wealth planner and the family members.
+You're going to have to figure out who the key advisors are and help them build relationships with the accounting firm, the wealth planner, and the family members.